Tips & Advice

 LAYERS AND LAYERS

 It's recommended that kids be dressed in one more layer than adults on a given day.
-But what does that mean?
-It means that if you're wearing your outfit and a winter jacket, your child should be wearing their outfit, a sweater, and a winter jacket or snowsuit.
+If you're wearing a shirt and winter jacket, your child should be wearing their shirt, a sweater and a jacket as well.

 When it comes to layering, you should be following these basic principles: a wicking layer (worn next to the skin like long underwear or thermal tees), an insulating layer (like a sweater), and a weather protecting layer (the exterior layer that guards against the elements).

-It's hard to give up that glorious winter playtime, but the more time spent outside, the more likelihood there will be injuries.
-Most accidents happen when kids are tired from trudging through the snow and the colder temperatures also contributes to slowing things in their body down.
+Accidents can happen when kids are tired from trudging through the snow or spending time in the cold.
 Encourage your little ones to come inside at least once an hour to warm up, fuel up, and change any wet clothing for dry ones to help keep them warmer.

 THE RIGHT FIT

 Waterproof winter boots are a must through spring, but make sure they're the right fit.
 When trying them on, be sure your child has enough room at the end of their big toe and can wiggle their toes.
 This will make sure you can fit on an extra pair of socks if need be, and also provide some circulation inside the boot which helps to keep toes warmer.
 Boots that are too tight will not only be uncomfortable, but will also be dangerous.